 Adjectives are one-place predicates, represented by names that correspond to lexical items of the language of the primary data.
-In order to use their semantics in composing the meanings of annotation structures in the same way as other adnominal modifiers (relative clauses, PPs, and nominal modifiers), the interpretation of an adjectival modifier structure is defined as a miniature DRS, as specified in (B18).
+In order to use their semantics in composing the meanings of annotation structures in the same way as other adnominal modifiers (relative clauses, PPs, and nominal modifiers), the interpretation of an adjectival modifier structure is defined as a function which, applied to an argument (individual constant or bound variable), yields a DRS (cf. (B9a)).

-(B18) $I_Q(\langle \langle A, individual \rangle) = \lambda z. [ | A'(z) ]$
+(B17) $I_Q(\langle\langle A, individual \rangle) = \lambda z. [| A'(z)]$ in introducing the 'anonymous' relation "NN" to indicate the implicit semantic relation between the modifying noun and the noun it modifies (compare the example in (39).